richafnu/Viva/Viva/glint/setup/program-set-up.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 09/10/2024
+ms.date: 02/03/2025
 ---

 # Program Setup in Program Summary

-The **Program Setup** page is the first configuration page within **Program Summary**.
-This is where you define the basics of your program.
+The **Program Setup** page is the first configuration page within **Program Summary**, where you define the basics of your program.

 :::image type="content" source="../../media/glint/setup/program-setup-from-program-summary.png" alt-text="Screenshot that shows the Program Setup page for configuration within the Program Summary.":::